Cohort Retention Analysis 101: How to Measure User Retention?10 min read

 Userpilot is a digital product growth platform with a number of important features that will help you drive user engagement and retain customers.

 Apart from the analytics features, Userpilot allows you to design and trigger bespoke in-app experiences to onboard and engage your users.
-These include:
+So you not only gather the insights but also act on them.

 Amplitude is a dedicated product analytics platform.
 As you may expect from a tool of this caliber, Amplitude supports retention analysis.